philwild/infosecdocs/docs/2 - Concepts.md

 If you are using Splunk Cloud, you will still an on-premises deployment server to manage your forwarder fleet.

-Further information can be found [here](https://docs.splunk.com/Splexicon:Deploymentserver).
+Further information can be found [here](https://docs.splunk.com/Documentation/Splunk/latest/Updating/Aboutdeploymentserver).

 If you are only ever going to onboard a small number of data sources (e.g. just Microsoft 365) then a deployment server might not be warranted.

 ### HTTP Event Collector (HEC)

 The HTTP event collector is a Splunk service that can run on Splunk indexers or heavy forwarders.
-The http event collector can efficiently receive data over HTTP (or HTTPS) directly from applications or services.
+The HTTP event collector can efficiently receive data over HTTP (or HTTPS) directly from applications or services.

 Further information can be found [here](https://dev.splunk.com/enterprise/docs/devtools/httpeventcollector/).